arangodb/arangodb/README_maintainers.md

 ### Building the Web Interface

-To build Web UI, also known as frontend or *Aardvark*, use the command:
+To build Web UI, also known as frontend or *Aardvark*, use CMake in the build directory:

-    cmake --build --target frontend
+    cmake --build . --target frontend

 To remove all available node modules and start a clean installation run:

-    make frontend_clean
+    cmake --build . --target frontend_clean

 The frontend can also be built using these commands:

+    cd <SourceRoot>/js/apps/system/_admin/aardvark/APP/
     npm install
     grunt deploy